Mass Schedule & Sacraments

 Sacrament of Confirmation

-The Sacrament of Confirmation for all those in the Eighth Grade will be celebrated this year at Christ the Servant Parish on May 1.
-Families wishing to celebrate Confirmation next year should registered as a participating member of our Parish School of Religion which is held on Sundays from 9:45 -11:15 Candidates are normally expected to attend the Sunday 11:30 AM Mass as a Confirmation Class.
+The Sacrament of Confirmation for all those in the Eighth Grade will be celebrated this year at Christ the Servant Parish on Sunday February 23, 2014.
+Families wishing to celebrate Confirmation next year should be registered as a participating member of our Parish School of Religion which is held on Sundays.
 For Registration please contact Ms. Lynn Adamski, PSR Director.

 Do you or a loved one need Confirmed?